stellaGK/stella/STELLA_RELEASE_1.0.md

 - Additional `abort` statements have been added throughout the code to prevent incorrect usage.

+- Added an `Acknowledgments` section to the main `README.md` file to keep track of contributions to the $\texttt{stella}$ code.
+This list is incomplete and it is the responsibility of the various authors to add their contributions.

 - Various bugs have been fixed.